 The Civic Theatre’s arts in education programme, Tenderfoot is an example of the latter.
 Tenderfoot is unique in providing a space where young people can make art without restriction.
 This sacred space is made possible by the collaboration between the arts and education sectors.
 Tenderfoot, utilising a model of apprenticeship, provides a rare space where the professional artist engages meaningfully with members of the public, in this case young people, resulting in the development of new artistic voices.

 Unique in its scale, Tenderfoot works on the model of work experience that underpins most transition year programmes.
 We provide a three week, full time work experience module for our students in January each year.
 During that time our young people behave as a youth theatre ensemble, rehearsing, designing and performing a number of the plays that they have written.
 Plays that reflect their experiences, their lives and how they see the world.
 These plays perform to two distinct audiences; an audience made up of the young people’s peers and a general theatre audience.
-The effect of this work on a peer audience can be profound.

 News posts - One result